ShufanWangBGM/Reinforcement-Learning-for-Dynamic-Dimensioning-of-Cloud-Caches-A-Restless-Bandit-Approach/README.md

 # Cache-Dimensioning-in-Cloud-CDNs-INFOCOM-2022
-This is the code for our work "Cache Dimensioning in Cloud CDNs" accepted by INFOCOM 2022.
+This is the code for our work "Reinforcement Learning for Dynamic Dimensioning of Cloud Caches: A Restless Bandit Approach" accepted by INFOCOM 2022.
+##
 ## Figure description
 ### Figures in main paper
 Figure 1 shows the performance of single prediction, multi-shop deterministic algorithm( Algorithm 2).\